Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 18. Central Embassy

-Treat yourself to a little retail therapy and snap some cool Bangkok photos while you’re at it.
+Treat yourself to some much-needed retail therapy and snap some cool Bangkok photos while you’re at it.

 Best Cafés in Bangkok